-The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable.
+Use a Single Editor Well: The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable.

-- You will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process. - So: Explore a few editors, choose one, and spend time becoming expert in it. - That includes: learning how to plug external tools in. - It's more than my life's worth to tell you which editor to use.
+- As a programmer, you will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process. - So: Explore a few editors, choose one, and spend time becoming expert in it. - That includes: learning how to plug external tools in. - It's more than my life's worth to tell you which editor to use.